GwynethLlewelyn/StreamDude/README.md

 There are a few complex ones out there, some even for free, but installing them is a pain.

 Thus, StreamDude.

+## No, really?

+Well, no, I'm lying.

+Actually what I *really* need **right now** is a simple way to get scripts from inside the [Second Life®](https://secondlife.com) and [OpenSimulator](http://opensimulator.org) to be able to remotely select what streams to play.
+I could do it with a single Python command line argument (no need to run or compile anything or write any code whatsoever).
+But what would be the fun in that?

+Instead, I'm sort of joining three separate projects into one.